Left Turn Collisions

 Motorcyclists who are hurt due to the careless or reckless conduct of other drivers have a legal right to file a lawsuit.
 Such a case generally proceeds under the law of negligence, which governs claims in which a person who was injured because someone else did not act with the appropriate care under the circumstances seeks to be compensated for costs and losses such as medical expenses, lost wages, and pain and suffering.

 Proving a negligence case involves four basic steps.
 First, the person who was hurt must show that the defendant owed him or her a duty of care.
 In a motorcycle accident case arising from a left turn, this duty might come in the form of a driver being required to keep a proper lookout for others on the road and a motorist being obligated to yield the right of way to an oncoming cyclist.
 Step two, proving a breach of duty, requires the person filing suit to show what the defendant did or did not do that resulted in the duty not being fulfilled.

 Also, the claimant must draw a link of causation between the defendant’s breach of duty and the claimant’s damages.
 This means showing that, but for the breach, the damages would not have occurred.

 If you have been seriously hurt in a motor vehicle collision or lost a family member due to a wrongful death in Pembroke Pines or the surrounding cities, you should speak to a knowledgeable attorney.
-The Pembroke Pines Left Turn Collision Attorneys at Cohn & Smith have many years of experience representing injured cyclists and their families, and we welcome the opportunity to serve your legal needs.
+The Pembroke Pines attorneys at Cohn & Smith have many years of experience representing injured cyclists and their families, and we welcome the opportunity to serve your legal needs.
 Call us at 954-431-8100 or complete our online form to schedule a free initial consultation at your convenience.
 Attorney Alan Smith, who is a motorcycle enthusiast himself, or another member of our team will be glad to answer any questions you may have about your legal rights.